 There is no known way to prevent GBS.

 The symptoms of GBS may vary considerably from person to person and could last anywhere from weeks to years.
-Most patients do very well and recover over the course of several months.
+Most people do very well and recover over the course of several months.

 While most people fully recover after GBS, some people continue to have symptoms such as muscle weakness, difficulty walking or numbness and tingling.
 A small percentage of people may need a walker or wheelchair.